13 Feb TOP 20 EMAIL MARKETING STATISTICS 2026 THAT WILL SHOCK EVERY BUSINESS OWNER

 With an 83.63% open rate, welcome emails present a unique opportunity to make a strong first impression.
 Consumers are highly engaged at the start of their relationship with a brand, making this the ideal moment for personalized onboarding and exclusive offers.
 In the future, businesses will likely incorporate more interactive elements in welcome emails, such as video introductions and step-by-step guides.
 AI-powered automation will also help brands craft highly personalized welcome sequences based on user behavior.
 Companies that overlook this opportunity risk losing new subscribers before they fully engage with the brand.

-Email Marketing Statistics #17 – Email Usage by Generation (98% of Millennials and Gen Xers Use Email Regularly)
+Email Marketing Statistics #17 – Email Usage by Generation (2026 Data Point: 98% of Millennials Peek at Personal Inboxes Every Few Hours)

 Millennials and Gen Xers continue to rely on email, making it a critical communication channel for businesses targeting these demographics.
 As younger consumers increasingly shift toward mobile-first experiences, email marketing must adapt to ensure seamless usability across devices.
 Future trends may see more integration with social media and messaging apps, allowing for omnichannel engagement.
 Additionally, email personalization will need to align with generational preferences, such as a focus on sustainability and brand authenticity.
 Brands that fail to tailor their email strategies to generational trends may struggle to maintain relevance.